 This section provides definitions from the HRVA Hazard Reference Guide 2021 Province of British Columbia, and additional hazard research.
-These definitions and related information can help to inform the HRVA advisory committee in determining what hazards will be analyzed in this HRVA process.
+These definitions and related information can help to inform the HRVA advisory committee in scoring the likelihood and consequence of the hazards identified in this process.